asia-edward/asia-edward/README.md

 - 👋 Hi, I’m @asia-edward
 - 👀 I’m interested in everything law and legal technology
-- 🌱 I’m currently learning about apllying technology with law
+- 🌱 I’m currently learning about applying technology in law
-- 💞️ I’m looking to collaborate on research, writing
+- 💞️ I’m looking to collaborate on research and writing
 - 📫 you can reach me on anstesiaedward@yahoo.com or +2347010558878

 <!---